SethKoren/starter-academic/content/more/_index.md

 toc: FALSE
 ---

-Be warned, I open up in here.
+Be warned, I do open up in here.
+In particular, I speak more candidly about mental health than is often done publicly.
+In doing so, I hope to help normalize such conversations---which I think is really going to be needed as we collectively recover from the pandemic.
+I expand on this motivation at the end of this page.